and Probate Law Firm

 Being a Trustee for a Living Trust

-An Oregon trustee for a living trust is an individual or entity appointed to manage the assets and affairs held within a living trust that is established under Oregon law.
+A California trustee for a living trust is an individual or entity appointed to manage the assets and affairs held within a living trust that is established under California law.
 A living trust, generally structured as a revocable living trust, is a legal arrangement where assets are transferred into a trust during the settlor’s (the person who establishes the trust) lifetime, with instructions for how those assets should be managed and distributed both during the settlor’s lifetime and after their passing.
-As an experienced estate planning lawyer in Portland, I have seen that living trusts have now become the predominant form of estate planning as compared to wills.
+As an experienced estate planning lawyer in Folsom, I have seen that living trusts have now become the predominant form of estate planning as compared to wills.

-Here are some key points to understand about an Oregon trustee for a living trust:
+Here are some key points to understand about a California trustee for a living trust:

 - Role and Responsibilities: The trustee has a fiduciary duty to manage the trust assets in the best interest of the beneficiaries and in accordance with the terms and instructions laid out in the trust document.
 The specific responsibilities of the trustee may include: